ericvera/whatnow/README.md

 #### Methods

 - `act(step: TStep, payload?: Partial<TPayload>)`: Enqueue a new step transition
-- `reset(nextStep: TStep)`: Clear the queue and start from a specific step
+- `reset(resetStep: TStep)`: Clear the queue and schedule a new step.
+The currently executing step will complete, but any steps it triggers or that were previously queued will be discarded.
+The specified reset step will run after the current step completes.
 - `state`: Getter that returns the current state (readonly)

 ### Step Handlers